 To make sure all the text fits correctly to your UI, you should check how the translations look directly in your app.
 Tolgee makes this easier with the Tolgee tools plugin.
 You can translate your web application more effectively with the Tolgee plugin, which is an integral part of Tolgee ecosystem.
 With the Tolgee Tools plugin, you can also modify translations live on your page to see the location of all translations.
 This way, you will find out how exactly the page will look with the newly added translation and how the translation expanded or shrank.

-To tackle this issue with translated text expansion or shortage already in the designing phase of your app, we plan to release Tolgee Figma plugin soon.
+To tackle this issue with translated text expansion or shortage already in the designing phase of your app, you can use Tolgee Figma plugin.
 You’ll be able to make your design localization-ready right from the start and make collaboration between designers, translators, and developers way more efficient.
+With Tolgee’s Figma plugin, the localization team can save time, simplify collaboration, and reduce errors in their localization process.

 2. Right-to-left languages specifics